Ekk-0/Ekk-0/README.md

 # Hello there! :wave:

-My name is Eben, and I am a junior software developer specializing in full stack development.
+My name is Eben, and I am a software developer specializing in full stack development.
 I am equipped with the necessary skills to design, develop, and maintain software systems.

 ## Technical Skills
 I have experience working with both front-end and back-end technologies, including: